ibm-cloud-docs/vmware-service/offerings/shared-intro.md

 # VMware Shared - deprecated
 {: #shared-intro}

-VMware Shared is no longer available for new deployments.
-Existing instances will continue to be supported until 15 January 2025.
-Ensure that you migrate all your VMware Shared resources to [{{site.data.keyword.vmware-service_full}}](/docs/vmware-service) by 15 January 2025.
+As of 28 March 2024, {{site.data.keyword.vm-shared}} is not available for new deployments.
+Support for existing instances is extended until 28 February 2025.
+All customer and management data, including the backups of workloads, will be deleted in March 2025.
+Migrate all your {{site.data.keyword.vm-shared}} resources to [{{site.data.keyword.vmware-service_full}}](/docs/vmware-service) by 28 February 2025.
 For more information, see [End of Support for VMware Shared deployments](/docs/vmwaresolutions?topic=vmwaresolutions-eos-vmware-shared).
 {: deprecated}

 For more information about [VMware Shared](/docs/vmwaresolutions?topic=vmwaresolutions-shared_overview) instances, see the following topics: